Reducing the number of containers lost at sea

 • Mandatory Loss Reporting: WSC advocated for new IMO regulations requiring all container losses to be reported starting January 1, 2026.
 WSC will continue reporting on behalf of its members to ensure consistency and transparency.

 • TopTier Industry Project: As a key partner in the MARIN-led Joint Industry Project, WSC helped identify root causes of container losses and develop practical safety tools and regulatory recommendations.
-The final report will be submitted to the IMO in 2025.
+The final report was submitted to the IMO in September 2025.

 • Charcoal Safety Regulations: WSC advocated for new IMO rules classifying charcoal as dangerous goods.
-Many carriers are already implementing the changes, improving vessel safety.
+These regulations are now mandatory as of 1 January 2026, with many carriers already having implemented them in 2025 voluntarily.